oli4vr/f2http/README.md

 Need to make a specific file downloadable on a linux server so another server or tool can pick it up for download?

-Let's say for example you need to present a .iso file to some OOM management tool as http source
+Let's say for example you need to present a .iso file to some specitic tool as http source

 ```bash
 f2http my_installer.iso 80